maykru/clinical_summarization/README.md

 # Clinical Summarization
-(work in progress)
 ## Overview
 This repository contains code for the paper 'Zero-shot Large Language Models for Long Clinical Text Summarization with Temporal Reasoning'

 Link: https://arxiv.org/abs/2501.18724

+## Data
+We use the MIMIC-III dataset for this paper, which is available on PhysioNet: https://physionet.org/content/mimiciii/1.4/.
+To access the data, a credentialed PhysioNet account, CITI training and a data use agreement is required.
+For this reason the data cannot be included within this repository.

 ## How to run
-1. run get_target_population.py to get the filtered MIMIC files for the target population (age >= 65, LOS >= 3 days)
-2. depending on task, run either get_chronologies_DS.py (discharge summarization) or get_chronologies_AP.py (assessment and plan generation)

-TODO: explain script arguments etc, add instructions for running generation
+1. Run setup.sh to filter the MIMIC-III dataset and get the relevant chronologies for the discharge summarization and assessment and plan generation tasks.
+Modalities and time windows for discharge summarization can be selected by modifying the arguments (--modality and --window respectively) of get_chronologies_DS.py
+2. To run generation, choose the bash script corresponding to the desired task (DS or AP) and setting (direct gen or RAG)

 ## Tasks
 - Discharge summarization: given a patient chronology, generate the three sections of a discharge summary (Diagnosis, Brief Hospital Course, Discharge Instructions)